Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 Galaxy S23 price overview

-As you can see, only the base model is still available with 128 GB (UFS 3.1), both Galaxy S23+ and S23 Ultra start at 256 GB (UFS 4.0), but are also significantly more expensive than last year.
-If you want to buy the Galaxy S23, S23+ or S23 Ultra, you can find all information in our linked article.
+As you can see, only the base and FE model are still available with 128 GB (UFS 3.1), both Galaxy S23+ and S23 Ultra start at 256 GB (UFS 4.0), but are also significantly more expensive than last year.
+If you want to buy the Galaxy S23, S23+ or S23 Ultra, you can find all the information in our linked article.

 Conclusion